ljfranklin/port-forwarding-controller/README.md

 ```

 The port-forwarding-controller will notice this new annotated Service and add
-a port forwarding rule to your router to forward traffic on the given ports to
+a port forwarding rule on your router to forward traffic on the given ports to
 the IP of the new Service.

 #### Supported Service types